owenliu0924/owenliu0924/README.md

 ### 💾 I am currently working in SHD Cloud.
 - Founder & Network Operator of SHD Cloud.
-- I'm an otaku, an anime lover, and a GalGame(Visual Novel) player, and I love Japanese culture a lot.
+- I'm an otaku, an anime lover, and a Galgame(Visual Novel) player, and I love Japanese culture a lot.

 ### 👀 In progress
 - LENAP → Next.js